zhumaniyaz17/finalexam/general/question_CZMHD.md

 Which of the following provides the basic computing resources for the computer system?

-  + CPU, Memory and I/O devices
++ CPU, memory and I/O devices

-  * Software, I/O devices
+* software, I/O devices

-  * Application programs
+* application programs

-  * Hardware, I/O devices
+* hardware, I/O devices

-  * Assembler and user
+* assembler and user